Check out our list of 10 best Chennai street food if you are visiting the fascinating capital of Tamil Nadu

 We take you down the streets of the charming city of Chennai to sample 10 mouth-watering, popular street foods you wouldn’t want to miss!

-Chennai alias Madras, the coastal capital of Tamil Nadu sure turns heads for its authentic filter coffee (or filter kaapi: as the locals fondly call it), poo pondra (super soft) idli sambar and beach food delicacies!
-However, the city’s famous and underrated street food’s list is quite big.
+Chennai alias Madras, the coastal capital of Tamil Nadu sure turns heads for its authentic filter coffee (or filter kaapi: as the locals fondly call it), poo pondra (super soft) idli sambar, and beach food delicacies!
+However, the city’s famous and underrated street food list is quite big.
 From puri kulfi idiyappam jigarthanda – try out some of the best street food places in Chennai from the list below.

 The local favourite: Vadais!